hesenv07/everyday-helper/CONTRIBUTING.md

 ## 📥 Contributing Guide

-This package is open for contributions from teammates and friends.
+This package is open for contributions from everyone.
 If you want to add new hooks, utility functions, or improvements, please follow the rules below so we maintain a clean and stable toolkit.

 ### 🔧 What You Can Contribute